dmiller/clojure-clr-next/_drafts/2025-10-16-tag-youre-int.md

 ```

 We have a type if either we have a tag or we have an initialization form and _it_ has a type.
-There is a check beyond this which negates having a type.
+There is a condition above this which negates having a type.
 In English:  if there is an initialization form, and it has a type and its type is a primitive type (this would have to be a tag on the initialization expression), but the initialization expression is not a `MaybePrimitiveExpr` -- something capable of emitting a primitive value -- then we are in trouble.
 We want to hold a primitive value without boxing, but our initialization is at best going to yield a boxed value.
 So we say we don't have a type.
 We discuss primitive types in great detail in [C4: Primitive urges][TBD].

 If we do have a type, a user-supplied tag takes precedence over the type of the initialization expression, per usual.

  `LocalBindingExpr` wraps a `LocalBinding`.
 The occurrence of the reference (the `Symbol` name of the binding) can also be tagged, yielding a third source  of type information.
 This is straightforward:  the tag on the symbol at the reference site takes precedence over the type coming from the `LocalBinding` definition.
 The code is starting to look kind of familiar: